abelsj60/my-site/app/data/reveries/11-04-19-magic-artistry-and-image-fallbacks-2.md

 Here's how I distract users while the images load.
 It's a doozy.

 I start out with a white screen.
 A loading animation sits at center.
 As soon as the blurred versions of the foreground boy and forrest background load, the forrest fallback image fades into view.
-When the un-blurred versions load (beneath it), the fallback fades out of view, leaving the full versions on screen in all their glory.
+When the un-blurred versions load (beneath it), the fallback fades out of view, leaving the full versions on screen in all thier glory.

 Here’s how it works.